Globular cluster: Planets

 Astronomers are searching for exoplanets of stars in globular star clusters.
 A search in 2000 for giant planets in the globular cluster 47 Tucanae came up negative, suggesting that the abundance of heavier elements – low in globular clusters – necessary to build these planets may need to be at least 40% of the Sun's abundance.
 Because terrestrial planets are built from heavier elements such as silicon, iron and magnesium, member stars have a far lower likelihood of hosting Earth-mass planets than stars in the solar neighborhood.
 Globular clusters are thus unlikely to host habitable terrestrial planets.

-A giant planet was found in the globular cluster Messier 4, orbiting a pulsar in the binary star system PSR B1620-26.
+A giant planet, PSR B1620−26 b, was found in the globular cluster Messier 4, orbiting a pulsar in the binary star system PSR B1620-26.
 The planet's eccentric and highly inclined orbit suggests it may have been formed around another star in the cluster, then "exchanged" into its current arrangement.
 The likelihood of close encounters between stars in a globular cluster can disrupt planetary systems; some planets break free to become rogue planets, orbiting the galaxy.
 Planets orbiting close to their star can become disrupted, potentially leading to orbital decay and an increase in orbital eccentricity and tidal effects.
 In 2024, a gas giant or brown dwarf was found to closely orbit the pulsar "M62H", where the name indicates that the planetary system belongs to the globular cluster Messier 62.